-Mattress pads can also add a layer of protection for your mattress, because they lie on top of the mattress and beneath your sheets (but they won’t be waterproof like a plastic mattress protector).
+Mattress pads can also add a layer of protection for your mattress because they lie on top of the mattress and beneath your sheets (but they won’t be waterproof like a plastic mattress protector).
 Make sure that a mattress pad is really what you’re after before you start shopping.
-Then, use this list to zero in on some quality options.
+Then, use this list of Best mattress pads to zero in on some quality options.

 INGALIK Cooling Mattress Pad